CheAhMeD/Theia/README.md

 <br>
 <img src="/images/logo_full.png" width="240" height="60">

-Theia is a DIY thermal camera designed around the ESP32-S3 and Lepton 3.5.
+Theia is a DIY thermal camera designed around the ESP32-S3 and Lepton 3.5. <br>
 It is started as a way to explore the Lepton 3.5 sensor and its abilities and turned to be a full (yet simple) thermal camera.

 ## Theia Camera
-Theia is a well featured, open source camera with a local touchscreen display, local storage and a USB interface.
+Theia is a well featured, open source camera with a local touchscreen display, local storage and a USB interface. <br>
 It is composed of a custom PCB and a custom 3D enclosure (with optional stand).

 <br>